Pleitos colombinos: Background

-The Capitulations of Santa Fe, between Christopher Columbus and the Catholic Monarchs Queen Isabella I of Castile and King Ferdinand II of Aragon, signed in Santa Fe, Granada on April 17, 1492 granted Columbus, among other things, the tenth part of all riches to be obtained from his intended voyage.
+The Capitulations of Santa Fe, between Christopher Columbus and the Catholic Monarchs Queen Isabella I of Castile and King Ferdinand II of Aragon, signed in Santa Fe, Granada on April 17, 1492, granted Columbus, among other things, the tenth part of all riches to be obtained from his intended voyage.
 Although not a formal agreement, the capitulations resulted from negotiation.

 During Columbus's third voyage, he encountered hostility from other Spaniards in Hispaniola, who felt deceived by Columbus's promises of riches.
 On several occasions, Columbus attempted to ally with the rebellious Taínos and Caribs against other Spaniards.
 Others, returning separately from America, accused him before the royal court of poor governance.
 The king and queen sent royal administrator Francisco de Bobadilla to Hispaniola in 1500, and upon his arrival (23 August), Columbus and his brothers were arrested and sent back to Spain in chains.
 Upon arriving in Spain, he regained his liberty but lost a great deal of his prestige and power.

 Upon Columbus's death in 1506, he was succeeded as Admiral of the Indies by his oldest son, Diego.
-In 1508, King Ferdinand in his capacity as regent of Castile, gave Diego Colón the additional office of Governor of the Indies "for the time my mercy and will would have it" (el tiempo que mi merced e voluntad fuere).
+In 1508, King Ferdinand in his capacity as regent of Castile, gave Diego Colón the additional office of Governor of the Indies "for the time my grace and will would have it" (el tiempo que mi merced e voluntad fuere).
 Diego Colón held that it was "in perpetuity" and initiated a lawsuit against the Crown.